 Weights, Measures, and Serving Sizes

-This information is from a recent entry from the notes we keep on about our food dehydration efforts.
+This information is summarized from the notes recorded in our dehydrator logbook, detailing the results of our food dehydration efforts.

 Insider Tips